sureshvenkatesan1/ps_jfrog_scripts/jf-transfer-migration-helper-scripts/create-repos/repo_sync/repo_sync.md

                     --target-url $TARGET --target-token TOKEN2 \
                     create_missing_locals_on_target --max-workers 4 --environment DEV
 ```
-If it fails with below message for some repos:
+6. If it fails to create the repos with below message for some repos:

    `"message" : "The repository key '<repokey>' should start with the project key and a dash: 'doc8-'\n"`